 ABSTRACT

-An important philosophical question relates to the whether or not our decision-making practices are constrained or free (or, at least, mostly constrained or free).
+An important philosophical question relates to whether or not our decision-making practices are constrained or free (or, at least, mostly constrained or free).
 The notion of rationality (reason or logical thinking) is exemplary of the former, while a kind of radical voluntarism propounded by some post-structuralists is exemplary of the latter.
-In this paper, I discuss a group of post-structuralists working in the field of complexity.
-These scholars call their view “critical complexity” (CC).
-I argue that CCists’ post-structuralist conception of decision-making – as a free (and largely unbridled) enterprise – suffers a debilitating dilemma.
+The post-structuralist conception of decision-making – as a free (and largely unbridled) enterprise – predicts that we should witness people struggling to successfully and reliably make decisions.
+I intend to demonstrate that this is not the case.
+If so, then post-structuralists suffer a debilitating dilemma.
 They must either (a) retain their post-structuralist principles and accept that their view does not concord with how successful decision-making actually occurs or (b) accept that successful decision-making is constrained (by something like rationality) and thereby give up their view’s post-structuralist foundation.
 I will suggest that Option b is more tenable.

 Keywords: Decision-making; rationality; complexity theory; voluntarism; Jacques Derrida; Edgar Morin